vankessel/pogonia/README.md

 2. Move the camera with user input.
 3. Feed a convolutional neural network's parameters into shaders.

 Why TypeScript and WebGL?
-TypeScript is incredibly fast to prototype in and I plan on also using this as a learning aid in my blog.
+TypeScript is fast to prototype in and I plan on also using this as a learning aid in my blog.

 ## Running